Prasanna30/CoreJavaProjectQuestions/README.md

 ```
 1. Create package called “com.exam.exceptions”.

-Create 2 custom exceptions  classes called NegativeNumberException and
+Create 3 custom exceptions  classes called NumberTooLargeException and
-ZeroNumberException.
+NumberTooSmallException and ZeroNumberException
 write a class called ExceptionExample with main method.
 Accept a
-number from user and print “Positive” if the number is positive.
+number from user and print “Allocated Memory” if the number is less than or equal to 10000.
 Or
-throw NegativeNumberExeption if number is negative and
+throw NumberTooSmallException if number is negative and
-ZeroNumberException if number is zero.
+NumberTooLargeException if number is bigger than 10000. and ZeroNumberException if number is zero

 2. Encapsulation : Create a package called “com.exam.encapsulation”.
 Create a class called student with following properties/fields with